ahcombs/bayesactR/README.md

 The information needed to generate the proper input files can be divided into three types: information about individual actors, information about the actors’ initial relationships with one another, and information about the kinds of events that can occur in the simulation.
+Within bayesactR, this information is structured in a way that parallels that often used in social network analysis and agent based modeling.
-Information specific to individual actors is stored in a data frame structured like a *nodelist* and information about relationships between actors is stored in a data frame structured like an *edgelist*.
-These terms are used because this structure parallels one often used in social network analysis.
-Finally, information about events is stored in a sequentially ordered data frame.
+Information specific to individual actors is stored in a data frame structured like a nodelist.
+Information about relationships between actors is stored in a data frame structured like an edgelist.
+Finally, information about events is stored in a sequentially ordered data frame, and this is information is conceptually similar to algorithms that define action in agent-based models.
 More information on each of these three data structures and how to construct them in this package is below.

 ### Actor nodelist